eerieA/threejs-pg/README.md

 ### Toon shading

-Source code is not here; is kept in a private repo.
+Banded colors in fragment shaders, [Sobel filter](https://en.wikipedia.org/wiki/Sobel_operator) for lines, and multipass rendering for overlaying them together.
+Source code is not here; it is kept in a private repo.

 <img alt="Toon shading demo" src="./assets/toon-shading.gif" height="160">